 , the epitome of a red rock Western landscape, seen best along the 17 mile Valley Drive

 in the Navajo Tribal Park.
 Lodging is in Kayenta, half an hour south.

 Day 8 - Kayenta to Page, 120 miles:

 Next stop is Wahweap in Glen Canyon NRA

 ; more red rock scenery, with the added attraction of the warm waters of Lake Powell.
 As an alternative to water-based activities, popular sites nearby include Antelope Canyon

 on the Colorado River.
 The night is spent in Page, near Glen Canyon Dam

 Day 9 - Page to Tusayan (Grand Canyon), 145 miles:

 The drive from Page to the Grand Canyon passes sandy desert lands for most of the way, starting to climb into wooded terrain once past Cameron and the Little Colorado River Gorge

 .
-An interesting diversion, taking a couple of hours, is to Lees Ferry
+An enjoyable diversion, taking a couple of hours, is to Lees Ferry

 , a tiny settlement on the Colorado River near much interesting scenery.
 The nearest chain lodging to Grand Canyon National Park